 Air velocity calibration and anemometer calibration services are undertaken in the laboratories' universal UKAS accredited wind tunnels, offering extreme accuracy in both low and high speed operating modes.
 All types of anemometers and wind speed instruments can be calibrated.
 The facility can offer independent, UKAS accredited air velocity calibration for all types of pitot probes, vanes, thermal, ultrasonic, rotating cup and general anemometers.
 International recognition via the ILAC MRA laboratory mutual recognition agreement (MRA).

 UKAS accredited air speed calibrations can be undertaken compliant with the United Kingdom MCERTS requirements for environmental emissions, using type E and type S pitot tubes, as well as accredited anemometer calibration for ISO 14644 for cleanroom validation and UKAS accredited anemometer calibration for Part L Building regulations under the Air Tightness Testing and Measurement Association (ATTMA) compliance, wind power assessments and renewable studies.

 Three wind tunnel concepts with variable diameter nozzle for open jet velocity calibrations in the region of 0.05 to 100 m/s, an open jet and large closed section wind tunnel complete the facility.
-Where required an adaptable closed wall system for closed jet calibrations for air speeds below 2 m/s can be installed.
-The reference device comprises of an X, Y, Z automated traverse system with integrally mounted 1D or 2D laser doppler anemometer and servo controlled spinning disc.
+The reference air stream measurement instruments comprise of an X, Y, Z automated traverse system with integrally mounted 1D or 2D laser doppler anemometer and servo controlled spinning disc.

 The facility offers customers worldwide with one of the most versatile air velocity calibration rigs available.
 With a wide air velocity operating range, high measurement accuracy, low turbulence and quick calibration turnaround.
 Customers from the environmental, pharmaceutical, HVAC and meteorological sectors continue to return, for a world leading calibration service for the calibration of their vane, cup, ultrasonic, thermal hot wire and pitot probe instrumentation.
 Reverse low flow anemometer calibrations can be undertaken for the calibration of laminar flow cabinets.